-Key Highlights:
+Kev Highlights:

-INSERT PICTURE

-- Airport taxiway construction
+• Airport taxiway construction

-- Prime contractor
+Prime contractor

-- 3,500 linear feet of new taxiway construction
+3,500 linear feet of new taxiway construction

-- 55,000 tons of aggregate base course
+• 55,000 tons of aggregate base

-- 34,000 tons of HMA

-- Two box culverts
+• Two box culverts

 Project Highlights: This project includes grading, storm water drainage, box culverts, aggregate base, HMA paving and airfield lighting for a new taxiway at the Huntsville Madison County International Airport.
-The Group VI series of projects are being constructed to allow the airport to accommodate Group VI aircraft, such as Boeing

-747-8 and Airbus A380.
+The Group VI series of projects are being constructed to allow the airport to accommodate Group VI aircraft, such as Boeing 747-8 and Airbus A380.
 The scope of work, tight tolerances, very short completion timeline and close proximity of our Huntsville HMA plant combine to create a project that fits our competitive position and experience.
 Phase 4B is a continuation of Phase 4A, which we completed on schedule and within the budget in 2016.
 Having been the prime contractor for the previous phase of the project was a major advantage for us.
 Our project team and proven group of subcontractors were already in place and familiar with the project requirements, which provided a distinct bidding advantage.